tjdiamandis/GeNIOS.jl/docs/src/index.md

 # TODO:
 ```

-Please see the [User Guide](@ref) for a full explanation of the interfaces, keyword
+Please see the [User Guide](@ref) for a full explanation of the solver parameter
-arguments and performance tips.
-Also check out the examples as well.
+options.
+Check out the examples as well.

 ## References